Dry Powder Fire Extinguisher

 Place dry powder extinguishers near the source of the fire risk.

 PROS AND CONS OF DRY POWDER FIRE EXTINGUISHERS:

 - Pros: work on most types of fire; they suppress fires very quickly; specialist dry powder extinguishers are the only extinguishers that work on flammable metals.

 - Cons: slight danger of the fire re-igniting; when discharged, the powder can spread over a large area leaving a residue; can obscure vision when discharged and can be inhaled if used in enclosed areas.

 If you suspect someone has inhaled spray from a fire extinguisher, get them to fresh air immediately.
 Exposure of the eyes or skin to any of the dry chemical fire extinguishers should be treated by immediate rinsing of the affected areas.

-If you need dry powder fire extinguishers or not exactly sure what you need, please reach us at 03 – 7831 4791 or email us at [email protected].
-Our friendly team will gladly served you with the best services.
+If you need dry powder fire extinguishers or are not exactly sure what you need, please reach us at 03 – 7831 4791 or email us at [email protected].
+Our friendly team will gladly serve you with the best services.